-Stacked up the lush, terraced lower slopes of the valley as they sweep towards the tree line from the left bank of the Beas, NAGGAR, 6km from the main road junction at Patlikuhl, is the most scenic and accessible of the hill villages between Kullu and Manali.
+Stacked up the lush, terraced lower slopes of the valley as they sweep towards the tree line from the left bank of the Beas, NAGGAR is the most scenic and accessible of the hill villages between Kullu and Manali, roughly 20km from each.
 Clustered around an old castle, this was the regional capital before the local rajas decamped to Kullu in the mid-1800s.
 A century or so later, European settlers began to move in.
 Seduced by the village’s ancient temples, peaceful setting and unhurried pace, visitors often find themselves lingering in Naggar – a far less hippified village than those further north – longer than they intended.
 Numerous tracks wind up the mountain to more remote settlements, providing a choice of enjoyable hikes.

 Naggar is a very pleasant place, often sadly overlooked by travellers making a beeline for Manali.
 The relaxed atmosphere, refreshing elevation, stunning views and a variety of interesting sites combine to make it an excellent spot to while away a few days.